Tips for Your Move

 Tips for packing:

-- Try to pack, box, wrap everything.
+- Try to pack, box, and wrap everything.
 Organizing is key to save time and expense

-- Start packing as soon as you find out your moving.
+- Start packing as soon as you find out you’re moving.

 - Label each box (l/r,2nd b/r, m/b, m/b bath) and mark if fragile.

 - Pack all cartons tightly.
-Use bubble, wrapping paper, towels, bedding, clothing, etc..
+Use bubblewrap, wrapping paper, towels, bedding, clothing, etc..

 - When needed for extra protection/cushion in boxes for fragile items.

-- Wrap all cords (lamps, TV etc…) with rubber band or shrink wrap.
+- Wrap all cords (lamps, TV etc.) with rubber bands or shrink wrap.